-London Jazz News: How did you first encounter Steve Grossman?
+London Jazz News: What was your first encounter with Steve Grossman?

-Then there was a bass player, Don Pate, used to play with a lot of people, and I played for his senior recital at New England Conservatory.
-He had Webster Lewis on organ, Lenny White on drums, this other drummer… He had two of every instrument except bass; it was myself and Steve Grossman on tenor saxophone.
+Then there was a bass player Don Pate, who used to play with a lot of people, and I played for his senior recital at New England Conservatory.
+He had Webster Lewis on organ, Lenny White on drums, this other drummer… He had two of every instrument except bass.
+It was myself and Steve Grossman on tenor saxophone.
 By that time, Steve was already playing with Miles and I could see a shift in his demeanour.

 LJN: What did that shift in his demeanour look like?